OCA/delivery-carrier/delivery_carrier_package_measure_required/readme/DESCRIPTION.rst

 It depends on the `stock_quant_package_dimension` which adds more dimensions on packages.

-The required measurement can be flagged on the product packaging.
+The required measurement can be flagged on the package type.

 Then the dimension can be set on the wizard displayed by the Put In Pack button.